elixir-cloud-aai/foca/examples/petstore/README.md

   problems)

-Apart from writing the configuration file, all that was left for us to do to set up this example app was to write a _very_ simple app [entrypoint file][app-entrypoint], implement the [endpoint controller logic][app-controllers] and prepare the [`Dockerfile`][app-dockerfile] and [Docker Compose][res-docker-compose] [configuration][app-docker-compose] for easy shipping/installation!
+Apart from writing the configuration file, all that was left for us to do to set up this example app was to write a _very_ simple app [entry point module][app-entry-point], implement the [endpoint controller logic][app-controllers] and prepare the [`Dockerfile`][app-dockerfile] and [Docker Compose][res-docker-compose] [configuration][app-docker-compose] for easy shipping/installation!